Cleared Tissue LightSheet

 Prescan Roadmap

-The CTLS console is a single easy-to-use window featuring all frequent controls and status displays from laser selection to prescan roadmap to capture
+The AxL CTLS console is a single easy-to-use window featuring all frequent controls and status displays from laser selection to prescan roadmap to capture

-CTLS includes motorized zoom lenses to automatically zoom out and create a 3D map of the entire specimen.
+AxL CTLS includes motorized zoom lenses to automatically zoom out and create a 3D map of the entire specimen.
 This map serves as virtual eyepieces, allowing inspection of the entire specimen at higher magnification and identification of regions of interest for zoomed-in high-resolution 3D imaging

 System Capture Console